Couples Counselling

 Initial Consultation

-Before we meet together, I speak with each of you individually for 15–20 minutes.
+Before we meet, I speak with each of you individually for 15–20 minutes.
 Not to form a view, but to hear what you each would like from counselling.

 02